Beatitude (album): Title

-The Beatitudes (/biˈætɪtjud/) are eight blessings recounted by Jesus in the Sermon on the Mount in the Gospel of Matthew.
-Here, the title is pronounced "beat-itude" (/'bi:tɪtjud/), a portmanteau of the words "beat" and "attitude", and pays homage to the 1950s poetry magazine Beatitude, which featured work by poets including Allen Ginsberg.
+The Beatitudes (/biˈætɪtjud/) are eight or nine blessings recounted by Jesus in the Sermon on the Mount in the Gospel of Matthew.
+Here, the title is pronounced "beat-itude" (/'bi:tɪtjud/), a portmanteau of the words "beat" and "attitude", and pays homage to the 1950s–70s poetry magazine Beatitude, which featured work by poets including Allen Ginsberg.
 The 1997 Geffen CD issue of the album misprinted the title on the disc as "Beautitude".